9 Types of Corporate Videos Businesses Need in 2026

 7. Testimonial Videos

-Testimonial videos feature real clients or customers sharing their experiences with your product or service.
-These are among the most persuasive forms of social proof in modern marketing.
+What it is: Testimonial videos feature your actual clients or customers sharing their unscripted, positive experiences with your product or service.
+They are the ultimate form of digital social proof.

 Best for: